warlookq3/edx-documentation/en_us/course_catalog_api_user_guide/source/course_catalog/catalog.rst

 Get Information about a Specific Catalog
 *****************************************

-You can use the **Catalogs** resource to get information about a specific catalog.
+You can use this API to get information about a specific catalog.

 =====================
 Method and Endpoint